-Are peloton app calories accurate?
 The peloton app calories aren’t accurate because they depend on the data from other wearable devices.
-Those devices have high accuracy for heart rate, the number of steps, and distance.
-But energy expenditure depends on factors like lean body mass, which they cannot estimate.
+Those devices have high accuracy for heart rate, the number of steps, or distance.

-That being said, peloton does burn a lot of calories because they challenge all muscle groups.
-And the consistency with the workouts is more superior to the results, comparing to calorie accuracy.
+That being said, peloton rides do burn a lot of calories because they challenge all muscle groups.

 Plus, please also remember that your consistency with the workouts is superior to the results, rather than a small calorie discrepancy.

 Why are my calories so low on Peloton?